albddnbn/proxmox-gen-ad-lab/README.md

 - Installs and configures DHCP Server with single DHCP scope
 - Creates AD DS OUs, Groups, Users
 - Creates file shares for roaming profiles/folder redirection and configures permissions

+## Configuration
+You can configure Active Directory domain-related settings in the config.ps1 file.
+This file is dot-sourced at the beginning of each of the 'step' scripts to introduce the configuration variables.
+I decided to use a .ps1 file / variables for configuration rather than a JSON, so that I could easily comment and add instructions to the config file.